getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 `type` can be either `path` or `url`, depending on whether you’re specifying a path or URL.

 `glob` will be the path or URL you are specifying (for example, `src/javascript/*` or `https://www.example.io/checkout`.
-You can use the _*_ character to match everything, or the _?_ character to match any single character. _Note: this feature does not support regex._
+You can use the _*_ character to match everything, or the _?_ character to match any single character. _This feature does not support regex._

 `owner` can be the email of a Sentry user, or the name of a team, prefaced with `#` (i.e., `#backend-team`).
 To list multiple owners of the same path or URL, place them on the same line like so:

 `type:glob owner1 owner2 owner3`

-Note that teams and users must have access to the project to become owners.
+Teams and users _must_ have access to the project to become owners.
 To grant a team access to a project, navigate to project settings > Project Teams, and click ‘Add Team to [project]’.
 To grant a user access to a project, the user must be a member of a team with access to the project.
 To add a user to a project’s team, navigate to Project Settings > Project Teams, select a team, then click ‘Add Member.’

 ## Troubleshooting